haskellguide/module-syntax/README.md

 Welcome to the syntax module of the [HaskellGuide study plan](https://github.com/haskellguide/haskell-study-guide) which is a syllabus that is uniquely tailored to those who *learn by doing*, rather than *learn by reading*.
 What makes HaskellGuide unique is the focus and care in ensuring your learning experience is buttery smooth.

-No software installation will be required at any stage as we have integrated with the lovely folks at GitPod to deliver you a world class experience.
+No software installation will be required at any stage as we have integrated with the lovely folks at GitHub Education and GitPod to deliver you a world class experience.
 With HaskellGuide you'll learn faster and start authoring code sooner.

-In this module you'll be introduced to functional programming concepts, the syntax of Haskell and provided with easy excercises to apply your learnings in a fully configured modern web-based IDE.
-We assume no existing experience with functional programming or Haskell.
+In this module you'll be introduced to functional programming concepts, the syntax of Haskell and are provided with easy excercises to apply your learnings in a fully configured modern web-based IDE.
+We assume experience with programming but absolutely no exposure to functional programming concepts or Haskell.

 If you experience any isues at all, please open a GitHub issue and leave feedback.
 We ❤️ contributions and pull-requests.

 # acknowledgments

-This learning module is a composition of work by [Joachim Breitner](http://haskell-for-readers.nomeata.de/) which was sponsored by [DFINITY Foundation](http://dfinity.org/) and the [CSIRO Data61 functional programming laboratory](https://github.com/data61/fp-course) with much ️❤️ sprinkled on top.
+This learning module is a composition of work by [Joachim Breitner](http://haskell-for-readers.nomeata.de/) which was sponsored by [DFINITY Foundation](http://dfinity.org/) and the [CSIRO Data61 functional programming laboratory](https://github.com/data61/fp-course) with much ️care sprinkled on top.

 # you can do this